turbot/tailpipe-docs/docs/reference/glossary.md

 ### Mapper

 Mappers reside in the `mappers` package of the plugin, they take in data from a source and return a collection of the associated row struct.

-### Parquet

-Parquet is a columnar storage file format that is optimized for reading and writing large datasets.

-Parquet is the backing file format of the logs collected via Tailpipe, these are exposed by DuckDB.

-### Partition

-A partition is a HCL configuration item that represents an instance of a table with provided table and source configurations.

-Partitions are defined in a `.tpc` file in the Tailpipe installations config directory (`~/.tailpipe/config`).

 ### Row Struct